-The Department of Emergency Medicine at Yashoda Hospital is a hub of excellence committed to offering up to the minute, cutting edge health care facilities to critically ill patients.
+The Department of Internal Medicine at Yashoda Hospital is a hub of excellence committed to offering up to the minute, cutting edge health care facilities to critically ill patients.
 All our procedures and techniques are backed by the [perfect amalgamation of science and technology thereby ensuring high-quality care and treatments that exemplary in every sense.
 We offer therapeutic, medical as well as surgical solutions for the treatment, management and improving the quality of life of patients suffering from various life-threatening ailments and malignancies.

 We resort to the use of a multidisciplinary approach to ensure the holistic well being of each and every patient.
 The department is managed by a team of immensely dedicated doctors and specialised nurses who have years of expertise in the field.
 The team works in close collaboration with experts from other specialities to curate personalised treatments for the patients.

 We thrive seamlessly to ensure round the clock robust care and cost-effectiveness to ease your medical journey and give you a world-class experience.
 We are at the forefront when it comes to offering emergency access to in-house facilities and technologies that include intensive care facilities, ambulance service, readily available medical team and seamless care and guidance.
 We even have special care sections for paediatric emergencies as well.

 Our state-of-the-art medical services include: